lammps/lammps/doc/src/fix_ave_chunk.rst

 (entire chunk in this case), that is, 6 for 3d or 3 for 2d for a rigid molecule.

-..
-    FIXME need to make *Nfreq* vs. :math:`N_\text{freq}` consistent.

 The *file* keyword allows a filename to be specified.
-Every *Nfreq* timesteps, a section of chunk info will be written to a text file in the following format.
+Every :math:`N_\text{freq}` timesteps, a section of chunk info will be written to a text file in the following format.
 A line with the timestep and number of chunks is written.
-Then one line per chunk is written, containing the chunk ID (1-Nchunk), an optional original ID value, optional coordinate values for chunks that represent spatial bins, the number of atoms in the chunk, and one or more calculated values.
+Then one line per chunk is written, containing the chunk ID :math:`(1-N_\text{chunk}),` an optional original ID value, optional coordinate values for chunks that represent spatial bins, the number of atoms in the chunk, and one or more calculated values.
 More explanation of the optional values is given below.
 The number of values in each line corresponds to the number of values specified in the fix ave/chunk command.
 The number of atoms and the value(s) are summed or average